Jkwokhk/CS506/README.md

 ## Test Plan
 We plan on randomly selecting 20% of the records from the Kaggle dataset for testing and 80% of the records for training.
+In the future, we plan on choosing alternative models that account for multiple words, word order and grammatical choices.

 ##Google Colab link:
 https://colab.research.google.com/drive/13i5jrVx0f_AFSONIkNkGbxOgZwippBAg?usp=sharing